 Ingredients

-In addition to seasoning well with salt and pepper (A MUST!), I like to stir some fresh grated Parmesan cheese into my mashed potatoes while they're still hot.
-Parm just adds an extra boost of flavor to make already-yummy mashed potatoes even better, without necessarily being able to pinpoint the secret ingredient.
+- Parmesan cheese.
+Freshly grated.
+Adds an extra boost of flavor to make these already-yummy mashed potatoes even better, without necessarily being able to pinpoint the secret ingredient.

 The Herbs

-After your potatoes are all mashed and irresistible, it's time to fold in the fresh herbs.
+After your potatoes are all mashed and irresistible, you'll be folding in some fresh herbs.
 Truly, you can use whichever herbs you like and as much of them as you prefer, but I do have some recommendations.

 For these very herby Make-Ahead Mashed Potatoes, you'll want to measure your herbs loosely packed, before they are chopped.
 I recommend making parsley the predominant herb in your mashed potatoes.
 It's fresh-tasting but also neutral enough to not overpower the other flavors in the mashed potatoes.
 I measured ⅔ cup parsley leaves (without packing them down) and finely chopped them.